 This paper discusses examples of each of the above projects and the design principles used in developing the projects.

 Marshall, J. A. and Kiehne, A. D., "Energy Saving Projects Recently Completed at a Large Petroleum Refinery" (1974).
-UMR-MEC Conference.
+UMR-MEC Conference on Energy.
 25.

 1st UMR-MEC Conference on Energy Resources (1974: Apr.
 24-26, Rolla, MO)